 But what about the question: Is Guardini an inspiration for theology and the church, helping Christians to be able to speak in a late-modern society?
 After initially being abruptly forgotten, what the theologian, who was prone to melancholy and gloom, had already said in the End of the modern era (1956): that after a "time of alienation", in which a philosophical approach had become "dogmatic", only "a later epoch can gain a new relationship to man and work" from its new prerequisites.
 A rediscovery of the philosopher of religion, it seems to me, is closely linked to the world-historical caesura of 1989.
 It tore Berlin, which Guardini loved and feared, out of the slipstream of world history and turned it back into a metropolis with global appeal.
 The tradition revived in 1989ff. through the initiative of the Catholic Student Community, the Catholic Academy and the Guardini Foundation and the "Guardini Chair" thus have a beacon function for Catholicism in Germany!

 Soon, less than half of the German population will belong to a church.
 Guardini's already somewhat tattered personal file is a reminder that the young theologian dared to do great things in order to reach eye level with his present.
-And Eugen Biser, who was the first to pick up on a tradition that had been suppressed for 50 years with the "Guardini Lectures" in the 1990s, said of his predecessor: "He had not only become effective through the insights he imparted, but even more so through the influence his person had on the Church.
+And Eugen Biser, who was the first to pick up on a tradition that had been suppressed for 50 years with the "Guardini Lectures" in the 1990s, made the following judgement about his predecessor: he had not only become effective through the insights he imparted, but even more through the "therapeutic effect" emanating from his person.